JhaoZ/JhaoZ.github.io/content/about.md

 ## Tl;dr:

-- I'm Bill Zhang, a Master's of CS students at UIUC
+- I'm Bill Zhang, a Master's of CS student at UIUC
 - Interested in low level & (scalable) systems, have experience in AI/ML
 - I've done four internships in the past, and am looking for a full time role now!